All program participants meeting the following guidelines will be eligible for a no cost mammogram.

 - Those having current breast issues need to see a medical professional to obtain a written prescription for a mammogram.
 The Race Against Breast Cancer does not pay for office visits.

-Program participants who are eligible for no cost mammography services (screening and diagnostic) are referred to local mammography providers located in Shawnee county, all of whom contract with the Race Against Breast Cancer (RABC).
+Program participants who are eligible for no cost mammography services (screening and diagnostic) are referred to participating contracted RABC mammography providers.
 Program participants must have a medical professional to whom their mammography results can be sent.
 If a participant does not have a medical professional our office will recommend application to local health agencies.
 Please see our Partners page for more information on the medical professional agencies we work with.

 American Cancer Society’s Recommendation for women without breast symptoms